Alec10111/crypto_terminal/README.md

 # Crypto Terminal
 Interactive tool to display useful data about cryptocurrencies.

-Backed done with Django (Django-rest-framework) and PostgreSQL as database.
+Backend done with Django (Django-rest-framework) and PostgreSQL as database.

 The dashboard on the frontend is done with Streamlit.

 ## Pre-requisites
-You need to have python, postgresql and a postgresql client installed in your machine.
+You need to have python, postgresql and a postgresql client installed on your machine.
+Mine is Python 3.9.9 and Postgresql 14.3

 ## Setup
 First you have to either clone the gitbub repo